Teen Volunteering: How old do you have to be to volunteer abroad?

 The benefits of volunteering during high school

-High school students benefit greatly from volunteering abroad.
-Participants are able to acquire new skills, many of which are necessary for college preparation.
+High school students benefit from volunteering abroad.
+Participants can gain new skills, many of which are necessary for college preparation.
 Teen volunteers will gain international experience, broaden their view of their world, meet new friends and learn how to work in a team to solve real-world problems.

 While being a counselor at a summer camp is the traditional teenage experience, a volunteer abroad experience is more fulfilling than another summer spent at a local camp.
 Rather than supervising children all day, volunteers find themselves in more leadership and teaching positions.
-Volunteers who join educational programs abroad will be able to gain valuable teaching skills in addition to learning how to engage in positive, cultural exchange with other foreign students.
+Volunteers who join educational programs abroad will gain valuable teaching skills besides learning how to engage in positive, cultural exchange with other foreign students.

 Wildlife and marine conservation volunteers can live their dream of getting up-close with exotic wildlife species while learning highly scientific skills such as how to conduct proper research, and how to assess their findings.
 All of our Under 18 programs place a strong emphasis on data collection and research.

-In addition to growing personally and gaining new academic skills, teenage volunteers will be boosting their resume by helping local communities abroad.
-Volunteer abroad experiences are unique and dynamic, which is exactly the kind of extracurricular activity that university staff search for in student applications.
+Besides growing personally and gaining new academic skills, teenage volunteers will boost their resume by helping local communities abroad.
+Volunteer abroad experiences are unique and dynamic, which is exactly the extracurricular activity that university staff search for in student applications.

 Supervised programs